 The green loan market is in its relative infancy compared to green bonds (see below) and more traditional types of loans and therefore the authors of the Green Loan Principles are quick to point out that these principles need to be flexible and applied on a deal-by-deal basis.
 However, traditional lenders are now offering more and more green and sustainability linked loan products to the market.

-It is worth noting that there is a significant difference between a true ‘green loan’ and a ‘sustainability linked loan’ (SSL).
+It is worth noting that there is a significant difference between a true ‘green loan’ and a ‘sustainability linked loan’ (SLL).
 The difference relates to the purpose of the loan.
-An SSL rewards the borrower for reaching certain agreed sustainability targets.
+An SLL rewards the borrower for reaching certain agreed sustainability targets.
 A green loan, by contrast, insists that the utilisation of the loan is used for green projects.
 It is possible for a loan to satisfy both of these requirements, but in the current market it is rare.

 A green loan brings with it a number of information requirements relating to use of the loan, the project itself and the expected environmental impact/benefit that will result from the successful completion of the project.
 This information should be available to the lender(s) and, on occasion, may be reviewed by an external party to ensure its accuracy/validity.
 This third party review is often encouraged to ensure that the information provided has not been artificially improved and goes some way to avoid arguments arising over what is often known as ‘greenwashing’.